Topic

 Subsequent Nuremberg Trials

-From December 1946 to April 1949, a series of twelve additional military tribunals for war crimes against Nazi Germany leaders were held by the United States in the Palace of Justice.
-The defendants were 177 high-ranking physicians, judges, industrialists, SS commanders and police commanders, military personnel, civil servants, and diplomats.
+From December 1946 to April 1949, twelve additional military tribunals for war crimes against Nazi Germany leaders were held by the United States in the Palace of Justice.
+The defendants included 177 high-ranking physicians, judges, industrialists, SS commanders and police commanders, military personnel, civil servants, and diplomats.
 The trials uncovered the German leadership that supported the Nazi dictatorship.
 Of the 177 defendants, 24 were sentenced to death, 20 to lifelong imprisonment, and 98 other prison sentences.
-Twenty five defendants were found not guilty.
-Many of the prisoners were released early in the 1950s as a result of pardons.
+Twenty-five defendants were found not guilty.
+Many of the prisoners were released early in the 1950s because of pardons.
 Thirteen of the 24 death sentences were executed.

 Additional Nuremberg Trials